panichelpdesk/panichd/README.md

 ## Credits

-Thanks to [Kordy](https://github.com/thekordy) and his collaborators for building up that great project [Kordy/Ticketit](https://github.com/thekordy/ticketit) and shared it in GitHub.
+Thanks to [Kordy](https://github.com/thekordy) and his collaborators for building up [Kordy/Ticketit](https://github.com/thekordy/ticketit) and sharing it on GitHub.
 Without it, Panic Help Desk simply won't exist.

-I'm sure that without the [StackOverflow](https://stackoverflow.com) community that solves our everyday coding headaches, our development would be much more slower and many times stopped.
+It also couldn't be done I'm sure that without the [StackOverflow](https://stackoverflow.com) community that solves our everyday coding headaches, our development would be much more slower and many times stopped.
 Google knows that.

-Also a big thank you to all the people that are sharing their works as Open Source and let other people like us include their packages in our code.
-If some day this one is as useful to someone as other packages have been to us, our debt will for sure still be enormous, but also we'll be very happy!
+Finally, a big Thank You to all the people that are sharing their works as Open Source and let other people like us include their packages in our code.
+If some day this one is as useful to someone as other packages have been to us, our debt will for sure still be enormous, but also we'd be very happy!